Connecting With Customers: Segmentation vs Personalization

 At Campaign Refinery, we understand the importance of both email segmentation and personalization.

 We aim to empower our clients to execute the most successful email campaigns they can, and list segmentation and email personalization play a critical role in making this possible.
-That is why we offer the best list management tools along with automation flows that let you plan the most complex campaigns with ease.
+That is why we offer the best email list management tools along with automation flows that let you plan the most complex campaigns with ease.

 Take a look at our search page, for instance.
 You can easily pull up a group of subscribers with certain characteristics and create a segment so you can target them with specific email campaigns.